 Limitations You Should Know

 Here’s the reality: if your email has already been delivered, Undo Send won’t help.
 It doesn’t work retroactively.
-You get that tiny window, and that’s it.
+Once the time runs out, the email is gone for good.
+Also, Gmail doesn’t offer an “email recall” feature like Microsoft Outlook does.

 FAQs – How to Unsend an Email in Gmail